Melykuti/COVID-19/global.md

 > * Recall that on this page I examine the number of currently infected patients and not the cumulative number of all who have been infected and might have recovered or died.
 > * If you already know my methodology, just skip down to the Plots and the Results sections.

-13 March 2020 (updated on 9 May 2020), Freiburg i.
+13 March 2020 (updated on 12 May 2020), Freiburg i.
 Br., Germany, where a lockdown has been in force since 21 March 2020. – The WHO releases [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) with the numbers of diagnosed COVID-19 cases for each country.
 We can see the total number of confirmed cases and the total deaths since the beginning of the outbreak.
 We also get the changes from the last report, that is, these two figures for the last day only.

 Thinking in terms of the classical SIR model of epidemiology, the population comprises three groups: **S**usceptibles, **I**nfected and **R**emoved. _Removed_ are those who have recovered from or died of the disease and thereby are no longer infectious and can no longer catch the disease. _Infected_ are the current patients who are also all infectious. _Susceptibles_ are everybody else: people who have not been infected yet (and hopefully will never be).

 In the initial stage of an epidemic, we expect that most contacts by infected people will be with a susceptible person.
 This provides a fertile ground for the disease to spread.
 The number of infected people is rising exponentially (in the mathematical, not in the vague and overused marketing sense) until there are so many of them that it is becoming harder for the disease to find susceptibles.

 **Unfortunately, most countries saw exponential growth of case numbers without introducing lockdowns.
-(As far as I know, Singapore, South Korea, Taiwan are a few which have avoided this.)
-With lockdowns of varying stringency in force for several weeks now, a slowdown of the epidemic is seen in Italy, Spain, France, Germany.**
+(As far as I know, Singapore, South Korea, Taiwan are a few which have avoided this.
+In Singapore, entering migrant workers caused a new wave of infections from mid-April.)
+With lockdowns of varying stringency in force for several weeks now, a subsiding of the pandemic is seen in Italy, Spain, France, Germany.**

 Exponential growth means that from one day to the next, the total number of infected people increases not by a fixed number but by a fixed multiple.
 In any one hospital, the number of new patients per day is not the same as the number of new patients was yesterday.
 Instead, it is increasing by the same factor every day.
 For example, today the hospital gets 11 new patients, tomorrow 13, the day after 16, on day&nbsp;4 already 19, on day&nbsp;5 23.
 If the stream doesn't stop, then on day&nbsp;10 it will be 57 new patients, and so on.
 Each patient spends one to three weeks hospitalised, and the people being removed from the hospital are the lower numbers that arrived one to three weeks ago.
 If you are medical personnel and had a hard day at work, you can be sure that tomorrow will be even harder, the day after still harder.
 There is no system capable of meeting this demand.